QuilhaSoft/ado/README.md

 ```

-## view more samples in samples folder
+## View more samples in samples folder

 ## License